docker/docs/content/desktop/hardened-desktop/_index.md

 Hardened Docker Desktop is a group of security features for Docker Desktop, designed to improve the security of developer environments without impacting developer experience or productivity.

 It lets admins define and enforce robust security settings.
 It guarantees that developers and the containers they deploy are unable to intentionally or unintentionally circumvent these settings.
-Additionally, Hardened Docker Desktop enhances container isolation, which helps mitigate potential security threats, and ensures that malicious payloads cannot breach the Docker Desktop Linux VM and the underlying host.
+Additionally, you can enhance container isolation, which helps mitigate potential security threats such as malicious payloads breaching the Docker Desktop Linux VM and the underlying host.

+Hardened Docker Desktop moves the ownership boundary for Docker Desktop configuration to the organization, meaning that any security controls admins set cannot be altered by the user of Docker Desktop.

 ## Who is it for?